Robert1976/SharePointBackup/README.md

 <img src="https://github.com/Robert1976/SharePointBackup/blob/master/images/graph.PNG" width="600" >

-Make sure you save your TenantID, Your applications ClientID and your applications CLientSecret.
+Make sure you save your TenantID, Your applications ClientID and your applications ClientSecret.
 You need them further on.

+Next import the logic app.
+It is saved in this repository with title 'QodersSharePointBackup.json'.
+It is a ARM template and you can import it in the same way as importing a Power Automate template.
+Navigate to https://docs.microsoft.com/nl-nl/azure/logic-apps/export-from-microsoft-flow-logic-app-template#deploy-template-by-using-the-azure-portal

 # Configuration